 - Order posts by a post field of your choice

-- Limit number in list, e.g. to show 10 most recent posts
+- Limit the number in the list, e.g. to show the 10 most recent posts

 - Group posts by category or tag, with subheadings displayed for category or tag